Rental Housing Inspection Program

 Any housing unit which is rented (or being offered for rent) within Oskaloosa's city limits must be registered with the City.
 Landlords must register new properties within 30 days of acquisition or within 30 days of putting a property out into the rental market.
 Unregistered rental properties face a $50/day late fee up to a maximum of $500 per property.

-The Rental Housing Registration Form (PDF) must be submitted in-person or by mail to the Oskaloosa Public Works facility at 804 South D Street.
-Submitting this form will
+The Rental Housing Registration Form (PDF) must be submitted in-person or by mail to the Development Services Department at Oskaloosa City Hall, 220 S. Market Street.

 At the time of registration, landlords must verify that their properties meet the requirements outlined in the Rental Housing Inspection Checklist (PDF).
 If there are questions about applicability of the checklist, contact the Development Services Department.